Livaa/PHP-Custom-Datatypes/README.md

 PHP Custom Datatypes
 -------------------

-- An efficient oriented-object pattern to process the users inputs & to represent the data into your app.
+- An efficient __oriented-object pattern__ to process the users inputs & to represent the data into your app.
 - Does avoid the duplication of your validation & normalization rules.
 - A clear view of all the data that traverse & compose your app, they are part of the app architecture !
-- Data integrity, data integrity and data integrity. (yeah ... sometimes a bit too much)
+- Data integrity, data integrity and data integrity.
-- Force the developper to make a strong use of type hinting with all the benefits that come with it.
+- Force the developper to make a strong use of __type hinting__ with all the benefits that come with it.

 The main idea
 -----------------
-Wrap every data into their own relative object.
+Every each data must be wrap into it's own relative object.
-An age, an url, a city, a login, a height, a width, an rgb color, an id, ... type them all !
+An age, an url, a city, a login, a height, a width, an rgb color, an id... type them all !

 How to use ?
 ---------------
-To build a datatype just extend Livaa\CustomDatatypes\CustomDatatype and write the validate() method.
+To build a custom datatype just extend Livaa\CustomDatatypes\CustomDatatype and write the validate() method.

 ```php
 namespace Foo\Types;